DSXiangLi/DecryptPrompt/README.md

 - LM vs LM: Detecting Factual Errors via Cross Examination
 - Truth-o-meter: Collaborating with llm in fighting its hallucinations
 - RARR: Researching and Revising What Language Models Say, Using Language Models
+- VALIDATING LARGE LANGUAGE MODELS WITH RELM
+- Language Models (Mostly) Know What They Know  :star:

 ### 大模型评估（evaluation）
 - 事实性评估